Are you or a loved one looking for a sober living program? Give us a call! 424-327-4614

 Addiction Played a Role

 When Hernandez went to trial, another major factor emerged: his drug use.
 Aaron Hernandez was a regular marijuana user.
 More concerningly, he was addicted to the painkiller Toradol.
 Toradol is infamously overprescribed to football players.
 To stay competitive, many are encouraged to take painkillers and push through the pain of any sustained injuries.
 As a result, addiction is not uncommon.
-In fact, in 2011, the NFL faced a lawsuit for NFL players, who argued that they were overprescribed the drug and were suffering from a number of health problems as a result.
+In fact, in 2011, the NFL faced a lawsuit from NFL players, who argued that they were overprescribed to the drug and were suffering from several health problems as a result.

 While the NFL has issued recommendations that their doctors decrease the use of Toradol, a Bleacher Report article argues that the medication is still a prevalent part of the football community.

 Ultimately, Aaron Hernandez was convicted of first-degree murder.
-While brain injuries, drug abuse, and trauma have been implicated as factors, his motives were never clearly determined.
+While brain injuries, substance abuse, and trauma have been implicated as factors, his motives were never clearly determined.

 Netflix’s new docuseries, “Killer Inside: The Mind of Aaron Hernandez” makes a strong case for drug addiction being a primary motivator for the killer.
 Not only was Hernandez’s use of Toradol emblematic of the destructive and sanity-harming pressures that competitive athletes face, but his drug addiction itself likely affected his behavior.